Publication|Articles|August 11, 2025

 Final thoughts

 Optometrists who commit to anterior segment specialization and embrace state-of-the-art imaging technology can redefine their value to patients and referring providers.
-By creating a high-impact niche, you not only weather the pressures of declining reimbursements and rising costs, you also position yourself as a leader in advanced vision care.
+By creating a high-impact niche, you not only weather the pressures of declining reimbursements and rising costs, but you also position yourself as a leader in advanced vision care.

 Newsletter